VIC.GOV.AU | Policy and Advisory Library

 • the number of votes for and against

-The minutes of the school council meeting should be:
+The minutes of the school council meeting must be:

 • written up under the agenda item headings

-• circulated by the principal prior to the next meeting of council
+• circulated by the principal prior to the next meeting of school council

-• confirmed as accurate at the next school council meeting, and
+• confirmed as accurate at the next school council meeting

-• signed by the school council president or the person who presides at the meeting
+• signed by the school council president or chair, if the president did not chair the meeting.

 There is no right-of-access to the minutes of a school council meeting under the Freedom of Information Act 1982 (Vic)External Link .
-However, the school community should be kept informed of school council matters by way of:
+However, it is recommended that the principal keep the school community informed of school council matters by way of:

 • a report in the school newsletter